 What is AdBlue?

-Contrary to its name, AdBlue is a clear, colourless liquid that works with SCR-catalytic converters in diesel engines to reduce the levels of NOx emission that are created during the combustion process.
+Contrary to its name, AdBlue is a clear, colourless liquid that works with selective catalytic reduction (SCR) systems in diesel engines to reduce the levels of NOx emission that are created during the combustion process.

 AdBlue does not have hazardous properties and is not harmful to the environment.
 However, it is corrosive and can dissolve materials that are not listed as AdBlue proof by ISO 22241 standards.
 To ensure your AdBlue is compliant with quality standards, be sure to procure AdBlue from a VDA licensed partner and check that the product label mentions ISO 22241 compliance.

 Who needs AdBlue?

 AdBlue is a basic operational requirement for businesses running diesel vehicles, non-road mobile machinery (NRMM) or agricultural equipment that use selective catalytic reduction.